Vyral/base-template/_drafts/the-benefits-of-implementing-a-flexible-commission-plan.md

 {% include youtube.html %}

+<center><em>Implementing a flexible commission plan is a great way to compete against agents who adjust their commission in order to win listings.</em></center>

-The market has shifted since the COVID-19 pandemic, and some agents are adjusting their commission in order to win listings.
+<br>The market has shifted since the COVID-19 pandemic, and some agents are adjusting their commission in order to win listings.
 Even if your value proposition is much stronger to would-be clients than theirs, **adjusted commissions are a hard thing to compete against**.
 That’s why today I’ll talk about the benefits of implementing a flexible commission plan into your business.
 This offers your would-be clients options instead of ultimatums.

 If you have any questions or suggestions, please reach out.
 We look forward to speaking with you.